 The RTI Act allows you to make an application to access documents that are in Council’s possession or control and which contain information that is ‘non-personal’.

-If you are making an application under the RTI Act you will need to pay the $44.85 application fee.
+If you are making an application under the RTI Act you will need to pay an application fee of $46.40.
 The application fee for RTI applications cannot be waived.

 If your application will take over five hours to process, Council will provide you with a charges estimate notice.
 At this stage you can decide to withdraw or amend your application or you can agree to the charges and continue with your application.
 If charges are applicable, we will contact you with more information.